 When you land in difficult terrain, you must succeed on a DC 10 Dexterity (Acrobatics) check to land on your feet.
 Otherwise, you will end up landing prone.OUCH

 SPECIAL TYPE OF JUMP: HIGH JUMP

 When you make a high jump, you leap into the air a number of feet equal to 3 + your Strength modifier if you move at least 10 feet on foot immediately before the jump.
-When you make a standing high jump, you can jump only half that distance.
+You can jump only half that distance when you make a standing high jump.
 Either way, each foot you clear on the jump costs a foot of movement.
 In some circumstances, your GM might allow you to make a Strength (Athletics) check to jump higher than you normally can.